Framework Parameters

 SM value mt=172.69±0.30m_t = 172.69 \pm 0.30 GeV

 Framework mt=ytv/2m_t = y_t v/\sqrt{2} where ytexp(α3/gEW2)y_t \propto \exp(-\alpha_3/g_{\text{EW}}^2).
 Third generation most aligned with EW axis, hence heaviest.
+Now sharpened at the Lagrangian level by Coherence Bounces (Class A bounces): αk\alpha_k identified with Euclidean bounce actions in winding-angle configuration space.

 All quark masses share the same mechanism: ykexp(αk/g2)y_k \propto \exp(-\alpha_k/g^2), with α1>α2>α3\alpha_1 > \alpha_2 > \alpha_3.
-The exponential hierarchy is rigorous; the specific angles are not.
+The exponential hierarchy is rigorous; the WKB (Euclidean bounce) structure is now explicit at the Lagrangian level via Coherence Bounces Step 3.
+Specific αk\alpha_k values remain to be computed from winding geometry.

 Remaining gaps: Winding geometry computation of α3\alpha_3